$ENSL Tokenomics

 2. Block Rewards

 Validators earn $ENSL for producing blocks.
-Rewards come from the emission pool and decrease over time via halving.
+Rewards come from the emission pool and decrease by 25% each year, reaching a perpetual tail of 1 ENSL/block from year 12.

 3. Resurrection Bounties